Welcome, Prospective Students!

 Thank you for your interest in the Department of Speech, Language and Hearing Sciences (SLHS).
 Here you will find information about how to apply to the program, what qualifications are desired, information for those without an undergraduate degree in SLHS, and more.

 Looking for post-baccalaureate courses to enroll in so you can apply to a graduate program in speech-language therapy?
-For fall, 2024, we are able to offer seats in our undergraduate program at SFSU in the following fall semester 2024 courses (for more information please visit our bachelors page):
+For spring, 2025 we are able to offer seats in our undergraduate program at SFSU in the following courses (for more information please visit our bachelors page):

 You can enroll for these courses through the College of Professional and Global Education (formerly Extended Learning).